sachinbarthwal/AGDataAssesment/README.md

   ng serve
   ```

-5. Open a web browser and navigate to `http://localhost:4200`
+- Open a web browser and navigate to `http://localhost:4200`

-## Running the Application
+## Ports

 - The backend API will be available at `https://localhost:7262`
 - The frontend will be served at `http://localhost:4200`